horia141/jupiter/docs/concepts/chores.md

   `skip_rule: [1, 4, 7]` and `period: "weekly"`then the 1st, 4th and 7th weeks of the year
   are skipped.

-A recurring task can be mark as "must do", via the `Must Do` property.
+A chore can be mark as "must do", via the `Must Do` property.
 Being marked as such that will cause it to ignore vacations.
 For example, paying rent or taking some medicine can't be interrupted by a vacation.

-A recurring task can also have an _active interval_.
+A chore can also have an _active interval_.
 This is a time interval in which tasks should be generated.
 By default the interval is "empty", so inbox tasks are always generated.
 But by specifying either a start or an end to this interval, you can control when exactly tasks are generated.
 The rule is that the period interval for an inbox tasks intersects successfully the active interval.

-A recurring task can have a repeat count.
-This makes the task actually be generated multiple times in a given time period.
-It's easier to model some habits - like reading 10 books in a year.

-A recurring task can be suspended, via the `Suspended` property.
+A chore can be suspended, via the `Suspended` property.
 Being marked as such means that the task won't be generated at all.
 For example, going to the gym might be suspended while you're recovering from an illness.

-A recurring task can also have a difficulty, just like a regular task.
+A chore can also have a difficulty, just like a regular task.
 This will be copied to all the instantiated tasks that are created.

-Similarly, a recurring task can have the Eisenhower properties.
+Similarly, a chore can have the Eisenhower properties.
 These will be copied to all the instantiated tasks that are created.

-Recurring tasks are created via the `jupiter gen` command.
+Chores are created via the `jupiter gen` command.
 This has some special forms too:

 * `jupiter gen` is the standard form and inserts all of the